sofiabroome/sofiabroome.github.io/_pages/about.md

 #### Student representation

-I'm member of the PhD Chapter board, representing KTH doctoral students centrally, and vice-chair of the PhD student council of the EECS school.
+I'm member of the PhD Chapter board, representing KTH doctoral students centrally, for example in the Ethics committee of KTH, and member of the PhD student council of the EECS school.